 We use the data to:

-The data is processed by five regional screening organisations.
+The data is processed by the screening organizations.
 Together, these are responsible for all data processing in the national information system via the Facilitating Health Screening Partnership (FSB).
 Other parties are engaged for certain sections of the health screening (for instance for the analysis of smear tests and stool sample tests).
 We have signed a processor agreement with these parties, in which agreements are recorded with respect to privacy and data protection.

 We share data with: